yemiwebby/symfony-react-app/README.md

 ## Create a DefaultController

-Now that we have a Symfony project installed, we need to generate a new controller to handle rendering of content and also for building the backend API to fetch list of users.
+Now that we have a Symfony project installed, we need to generate a new controller to handle the rendering of content and also for building the backend API to fetch a list of users.
 Stop the development server from running using `CTRL + C` and run the following command afterward:

 ```php
 php bin/console make:controller DefaultController
 ```

-This will create two new files for you, a controller located in `src/Controller/DefaultController.php` and a view page in `templates/default/index.html.twig`.
+This will create two new files for you; a controller located in `src/Controller/DefaultController.php` and a view page in `templates/default/index.html.twig`.
 Open the `DefaultController.php` file and replace its content with:

 ```php
 // ./src/Controller/DefaultController